DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/05 Data Binding/20 OData Service.md

 ---

-[note] Setting the **ODataStore**'s **deserializeDates** option to **false** may cause filtering issues in the **DataGrid**.
+[note] Setting the **ODataStore**'s **deserializeDates** property to **false** may cause filtering issues in the **DataGrid**.
 See this option's [description](/api-reference/30%20Data%20Layer/ODataStore/1%20Configuration/deserializeDates.md '/Documentation/ApiReference/Data_Layer/ODataStore/Configuration/#deserializeDates') for details.

 Using the following features with the **ODataStore** may decrease the performance because they initiate data loading for all pages:

 - [summary calculation](/concepts/05%20Widgets/DataGrid/65%20Summaries '/Documentation/Guide/UI_Components/DataGrid/Summaries/')
-- [grouping](/concepts/05%20Widgets/DataGrid/45%20Grouping '/Documentation/Guide/UI_Components/DataGrid/Grouping/') with the [autoExpandAll](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/grouping/autoExpandAll.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/grouping/#autoExpandAll') option set to **false**
+- [grouping](/concepts/05%20Widgets/DataGrid/45%20Grouping '/Documentation/Guide/UI_Components/DataGrid/Grouping/') with the [autoExpandAll](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/grouping/autoExpandAll.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/grouping/#autoExpandAll') property set to **false**
 - a [header filter](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/grouping/autoExpandAll.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/grouping/#autoExpandAll') with the default data source

 We recommend using a [Custom Source](/concepts/70%20Data%20Binding/00%20Specify%20a%20Data%20Source/60%20Custom%20Data%20Sources '/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Custom_Data_Sources/') instead if you have a large amount of data and need these features.